A27 road: Proposed developments

-The National Highways Agency state on their website that the A27 is the only east–west trunk road south of the M25 and it serves a population of more than 750,000 people along the south coast.
+National Highways state on their website that the A27 is the only east–west trunk road south of the M25 and it serves a population of more than 750,000 people along the south coast.
 They also say that safety is a problem along the A27 with many accidents and incidents along its length.
 To improve its safety and serviceability they intend to make improvements to the road.
 This includes: